Racial Equity Grid

 A: Spencer does not have a policy against accepting uninvited revised proposals.
 However, many factors go into the final decision on each proposal, including our limited budget.
 Even if you receive feedback on your proposal and are able to address all of the reviewer concerns in the submission, we can offer no guarantees as to the likelihood of funding due to the fact that we currently fund less than 10% of the submissions we receive.
 Please note, resubmissions are considered among all of the other newly submitted proposals and are not given special status or consideration in the review process.

-Q: I have an idea for a project and would like feedback. is it possible to contact someone?
+Q: I have an idea for a project and would like feedback.
+Is it possible to contact someone?

 A: If you have reviewed our program statement and application guidelines and still have questions about whether your idea for a research project falls within this program, feel free to email us at racial-equity@spencer.org for guidance.
 While we are not able to provide feedback on proposal drafts, we are happy to answer questions by email.
+Additionally, if helpful please consult the Spencer writing guides.

 Q: How do I determine my start date and when should I expect payment if my proposal is selected for funding?